microsoft/NLU.DevOps/docs/AzurePipelines.md

 TestResult.xml
 ```

 The `TestResult.xml` file that is created contains the sensitivity and specifity results in NUnit format, where true positives and true negatives are passing tests and false positives and false negatives are failing tests.
-See [Analyzing NLU service results](Compare.md) for more details.
+See [Analyzing NLU model results](Compare.md) for more details.

 ### Uninstall the CLI tool on the host